krishops/mr-robogers-neighborhood/README.md

 Test: "It should return an array containing 0 and 1, if 1 is inputted"
 Code: mrRoboger(1);
 Expect [0, 1]

+Test: "It should return all numbers 0-5 when 5 is inputted"
+Code: mrRoboger(5)
+Expect 0, 1, 2, 3, 4, 5

 Test: "It should return an array of 0 to inputted number for any number inputted"
 Code: mrRoboger(10);